nichoth/hermes/README.md

 This is a big difference from traditional social networks, like *Instagram*, where the server reads/knows all your data.

-## notes
-The `events` module is required by our dependencies.
-It wasn't included so we have added it here.

 ## relevant links

 * [Fission docs -- sharing private data](https://guide.fission.codes/developers/webnative/sharing-private-data)